 Here, n (no. of free electrons) and ζ (the average time between collisions) are inversely proportional to ρ.

 In metals, ‘n’ does not change with temperature.
 However, the increase in temperature can increase the collision of electrons.
-This reduces the ζ and implies that increase in temperature increases the ρ.
-However in insulators and semiconductors, ‘n’ increases with the increasing temperature.
-Thus an increase in temperature decreases the ‘ρ’ in them.
+This reduces the ζ and implies that an increase in temperature increases the ρ.
+However, in insulators and semiconductors, ‘n’ increases with the increasing temperature.
+Thus, an increase in temperature decreases the ‘ρ’ in them.